Using Vacuum Bags For Packing Your Clothes For Travel

 Using vacuum bags for packing

-First off I want to start with a warning that you have to be very careful about using vacuum bags for packing if you are flying.
-No it isn’t dangerous, at least to anything but your pocketbook.
-If you use vacuum compression bags you can easily blow past the weight limit on your luggage.
+First off I want to start with a warning that you have to be very careful about using vacuum bags for packing if you’re checking luggage.
+No, it isn’t dangerous, at least not to anything but your pocketbook.
+If you use vacuum compression bags, you can easily blow past the weight limit on checked bags.

 Using vacuum bags for packing

-That being said using vacuum bags is a great way to get a lot of clothes into a small space.
-This is particularly true if they are fluffy items like sweaters.
+That being said, using vacuum bags is a great way to get a lot of clothes into a small space.
+This is particularly true if they’re fluffy items like sweaters.
+And for carry-on bags?
+They’re absolutely amazing since airlines don’t seem to care about weight, just size.

-If you are wanting pristine, flat pressed dressed shirts, then stuffing them in a vacuum bag randomly and compressing them isn’t a winning plan.
-That being said, for most clothes, if you put them in neatly, they will only get mildly wrinkled.
-Compressing all your clothes into a small space does come with some wrinkleage.
+If you’re wanting pristine, flat pressed dress shirts, then stuffing them in a vacuum bag randomly and compressing them isn’t a winning plan.
+That being said, for most clothes, if you put them in neatly, they’ll only get mildly wrinkled.
+Compressing all your clothes into a small space does come with some wrinklage.

 The TSA and Vacuum Packed Clothes